Steve and Sophia had just met.

 Of course, back in 1970, this was only an assumption.
 In 2015, research by the biostatisticians Maya Mathur and David Reichling confirmed this rise-dip-rise pattern of emotional response by assessing the extent to which people liked and were willing to trust 80 real-world robots.

 Even with this confirmation by biostatistics of the existence of the Uncanny Valley, it was hard to pinpoint why it’s there and how it controls our reaction.
 Several theories have tried to explain this eerie phenomenon.
-Some attribute it to the connection between appearance-behavior mismatch and psychopathy, others relate it to the inertness of lifeless objects or a denial of consciousness in non-human objects.
+Some attribute it to the connection between appearance-behaviour mismatch and psychopathy, others relate it to the inertness of lifeless objects or a denial of consciousness in non-human objects.
 The most scientific explanation of the Uncanny Valley recently saw the light through studies in the field of neuroscience.

 Last July, scientists from Germany and the UK discovered the brain regions responsible for this reaction.
 Participants in the study were asked to evaluate how human-like a robot looked, and then they were asked whether or not they would trust the robot to choose a personal gift for them, as an indicator of its trustworthiness and likeability.
 As the Uncanny Valley theory predicts, the more people found a robot to look like a human, the more they trusted it… Until the human/non-human boundary was reached and the trust and likeability dipped dramatically.